 Section effective July 1, 1971, pursuant to Resolution No. 71-9 of the Board of Governors.
 See section 15(a) of Pub.
-L. 91-375, set out as a note preceding section 101 of this title.
+L. 91-375, set out as a note preceding section 101 of this title of the Postal Service shall make available to the public by any means or for any purpose any mailing or other list of names or addresses (past or present) of postal patrons or other persons.